uchicago-capp-30320/new-arrivals-chi/data_model.md

 _active_ (Datetime) – Indicates whether the organization's admin active status.
 Not null indicates active and time when it was activated, null indicates suspended.

 _deleted_ (Datetime) – Indicates whether the organization's deleted status.
 Not null indicates indicates time this organization was deleted, null indicates active.
+Allows for soft delete.

 _visible_ (Datetime) – Indicates whether the organization is visible on the portal to users.
 Not null indicates visible and time when it was activated, null indicates invisible.